VolkovLabs/business-charts/README.md

 - Loading Baidu Maps takes 2-3 seconds.
 - Callback function `bmapReady` will be executed on load.
 Name can be changed in the Panel options.
-- While loading animation can be displayed using following code.
+- While loading, animation can be displayed using following code.

 ```
 /**